- Name of service being provided: I’m a Medic, Get me out of here! The service is run by Mangorolla CIC.

 Moderators and teachers can delete comments in a live chat and suspend students from live chat.
 Users can be removed from the site at any time.
 Answers or comments that may cause harm to students will be intercepted by moderators.

 Student makes a disclosure / comment that indicates they are at risk and this doesn’t get picked up by relevant professionals Mangorolla team members receive safeguarding training to help them identify and report concerns.
 Potential safeguarding concerns are reported confidentially by Moderators / Mangorolla team to the DSO and recorded on the Safeguarding Concern Record.
 DSO reviews concerns and actions where necessary.
-When a Moderator has completed their first month in the role, the DSO will spot-check a random selection of profiles, chat transcripts, questions, answers and comments to ensure no concerns have been missed.
+The DSO will spot-check random selections of profiles, Chat transcripts, questions, answers and comments to ensure no concerns have been missed by moderators.
 The concerns may be reported to CEOP (UK) or passed directly to the teacher of the relevant student(s).
 In absence of the DSO, the Executive Director picks up this responsibility.
 Details of safeguarding concerns are accessed by people who could use this information to cause harm to students The Safeguarding Concern Record is confidential.
 Only the DSO and Executive Director have access to this document.
 Where necessary, concerns may be reported to CEOP (UK) or passed directly to the teacher of the relevant student(s).
 Data breach resulting in site user data becoming public PCI Industry standard security is installed on our servers and all software is regularly updated and patched where required.

 Our Data Protection policy requires any data breach to be notified immediately to the Executive Director and where relevant to the ICO within 72 hours.